Lewis Pelly: Second period in India

 On 21 June 1873, Pelly was appointed agent to the governor general of Rajputana, remaining in this post until 1878.
 This was the period of the Baroda Crisis.
 The embattled Robert Phayre, resident in Baroda, was the apparent victim of an attempted poisoning in November 1874, on the orders of its ruler Malhar Rao Gaekwad; but was unwilling to resign.
 He was replaced by Pelly later that month.
 Pelly had Malhar Rao arrested in January 1875, and tried by a commission.
 The outcome was inconclusive, but Malhar Rao was deposed.
 Pelly was knighted (K.C.B.) in 1877.

-Lord Lytton arrived in India in 1876, as incoming viceroy, and it was proposed to sent Pelly to Kabul as envoy; but this offer was rejected by the Emir of Afghanistan.
+Lord Lytton arrived in India in 1876, as incoming viceroy, and it was proposed to send Pelly to Kabul as envoy; but this offer was rejected by the Emir of Afghanistan.
 Lytton had Pelly write to the emir, who found reasons against the proposed "Pelly mission", which would have been an unpopular concession.
 In particular, he argued that Konstantin Petrovich von Kaufmann for Russia could also demand a mission.
 In January 1877 Pelly met the sadr-i a'zam Sayyid Nur Muhammad Shah representing the emir, Sher Ali Khan, in Peshawar.
 He stated that the admission of British agents to Afghanistan was a prerequisite for talks.
 The discussions led nowhere, and Pelly, who had plenipotentiary powers, was told to withdraw from them in March.
 Nur Muhammad was by then seriously ill, and he died on 26 March.
 The Second Anglo-Afghan War began the following year.